Kangra Valley Railway: Section C: Palampur to Joginder Nagar

 It is a nearly 22 mi long section with severe gradients and most scenic landscapes on KVR Line.
 As the Line leaves the Palampur station, at some distance, it encounters beautiful tea gardens, for which the Palampur town is famous for.
 Thereafter, Line continues South-Eastwards to Patti Rajpura and Panchrukhi Halts, respectively.

 Panchrukhi has a beautiful chalet style Bungalow station building.
 Thereafter, the next halt is at Majheran Himachal, before the main station of Baijnath Paprola is called at.
 Most of the trains (PB-Up) terminate at Baijnath Paprola.
 The station has relatively big Building and also has a small covered shelter, serving as Loco Depot.
 It also houses the ambulance train for KVR, which consists of two coaches and a van.
 It also has 'Y' Reversing Triangle for shunting operations.

 After the train (PBJ-UP) leaves the station, it follows steep descent and crosses Binwa Khad over a bridge.
 Thereafter, steep Gradient, 1 in 25 is encountered by the line before reaching the Baijnath Mandir, the next halt on the line.
 Here, the station overlooks the Baijnath Temple, a 13th-century temple, dedicated to lord Shiva.

 Then Line Heads Northwards and then curves sharply southwards, crosses a small tributary of Binwa river.
 Then, the Line crosses the Valley to its north side and crosses over another small tributary as it continues to climb.
 Now the line heads eastwards and the highest elevation of the line, i.e. Ahju Railway station (at 1290.230m amsl) is reached.
 Ahju station has a delightful chalet like building, reminiscent of the colonial days.

 After leaving Ahju, the line descents, before being called at Chauntra Bhatehar, which is a small halt, with a small shed serving as station building.

 The line then meanders through a set of low-lying hills, crosses Gugli Khad, and finally reaches the terminus of passenger trains on KVR Line, i.e. Joginder Nagar.
 The station has two main platform to allow passing and shunting of trains.
 It is also equipped with a pit for inspecting the rolling stock.

-Freight only Line from Joginder Nagar to Shanan Powerhouse (now defunct):